What is a Real Estate IRA LLC?

 Types of Real Estate Investments That You Can Make Using a Self-Directed IRA LLC

-With a Self-Directed IRA LLC with “checkbook control,” you have the ability to invest in almost any type of real estate investment.
+A Self-Directed IRA LLC with “checkbook control” allows you to invest in almost any type of real estate investment.
 Below is a partial list of allowable real estate investments:

 - Residential or commercial real estate